Driver injured in crash involving Garner police officer

 The driver of the other vehicle was taken to the hospital with what appeared to be non-life-threatening injuries.

-The two right lanes were closed and are expected to remain that way into early Thursday morning.
+The two right lanes of Rand Road were closed for most of the evening and reopened early Thursday morning.

-US 70 is down to one lane.
-A team is at the scene reconstructing the incident.